joshuaPhong/uv-clothing-advisor/README.md

 # UV Clothing Advisor

 This project is a Python Flask application that provides clothing accessory advice based on the UV index and weather conditions.
-It fetches the UV data from the NIWA UV API and uses local weather information to determine if it is cloudy or sunny.
+It fetches the UV data from the NIWA UV API and cloud cover from OPEN WEATHER API to determine if it is cloudy or sunny.
 The advice is adjusted accordingly.

 ## Requirements